HashenUdara/enterprise-ai-agent-prototype/PRD.md

 Use this recurring instruction:

 > Maintain a clean separation between the MCP layer, enterprise service functions, Drizzle database access, and frontend.
 Codex must access enterprise data only through MCP tools.
 Use TypeScript, Zod, Drizzle ORM, Neon PostgreSQL, and shadcn/ui.
-Prioritize reliable MCP behavior over additional frontend features.
+Treat each tier's `maxAutoRefund` as authoritative, calculate refunds on the server, and make repeated write requests safe.
+Prioritize reliable MCP behavior and the current golden demo contract over additional frontend features.

 After every phase, require the coding agent to: